UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.TimeBufferProcessor.json.md

   * **config** *(type: object)* `[Required]`

     * **interval** *(type: int)* `[Required]`
-    - The amount of miliseconds to buffer for
+    - The amount of milliseconds to buffer for.